-Our programming provides opportunities to upgrade occupational skills, to acquire new skills, and to complete high school.
+Our programming provides opportunities to upgrade occupational skills and acquire new skills.
 Classes are held on-campus and at various off-campus facilities such as public schools, community buildings, churches, civic centers, industrial plants, and fire stations.
 Courses are open to all adults 18 years of age or older.
 However, in some cases, specific requirements must be met.
-High school students 16-18 years of age may be permitted to enroll with written approval form the appropriate public school official.
+High school students 16-18 years of age may be permitted to enroll with written approval from the appropriate public school official.

 Differences between Continuing Education (ConEd) and Curriculum:

 - Continuing Education students are NOT required to submit an application for enrollment and do NOT need to obtain previous transcripts.